EoE Brochure |

 A gastroenterologist must evaluate a patient for the symptoms consistent with eosinophilic esophagitis, taking a careful history.
 Since EoE can mimic other conditions, more common diseases such as gastroesophageal reflux disease (GERD) must first be ruled out.

 A doctor will perform an upper endoscopy.
-During this procedure, the patient is sedated or put under anesthesia, and a small tube called an endoscope is inserted through the mouth.
-The esophagus, stomach, and the first part of the small intestine are examined for tissue injury, inflammation and thickening of the esophageal wall.
+With a traditional endoscopy, the patient is either sedated or put under anesthesia, and a small tube called an endoscope is inserted through the mouth.
+With sedation-free transnasal endoscopy, the endoscope is inserted through the nose.
+During an endoscopy, the esophagus, stomach, and the first part of the small intestine are examined for tissue injury, inflammation and thickening of the esophageal wall.
 Small tissue samples are taken (biopsy).
 This procedure is typically not uncomfortable and may be done on an outpatient basis.

 How is eosinophilic esophagitis treated?